 People living with dementia are being ignored in humanitarian emergencies.

-Today we launch our new report ‘Forgotten in a crisis: Addressing dementia in humanitarian response’.
+In May 2019 we launched our report ‘Forgotten in a crisis: Addressing dementia in humanitarian response’.

 One in every 70 people around the world is impacted by crisis and urgently needs humanitarian assistance and protection.
 Yet, people with a so-called ‘hidden’ disability like dementia can be left behind in receiving humanitarian assistance and protection if those responding do not ’see’ their condition.